dmorse/pscfpp/README.md

 Features specific to programs for periodic structures include:

+  - High accuracy pseudo-spectral solution of the modified diffusion equation

   - Ordered phases with 1, 2 or 3 dimensional periodicity

-  - High accuracy pseudo-spectral solution of the modified diffusion equation

   - All possible 2D and 3D lattice systems (i.e., orthorhombic, monoclinic,
-    etc.).
+    etc.)

-  - Automatic optimization of unit parameters so so as to minimize free energy
+  - Automatic optimization of unit parameters so as to minimize free energy

   - Imposition of any user-selected space-group symmetry